Mansfield, Massachusetts: Government

 The town is governed by an open town meeting, and is managed by a select board and town manager.
 The Mansfield Public Safety Complex, completed in 2019, houses the police and fire departments and is located in Mansfield Center on Route 106.
 There is also a secondary fire station located in West Mansfield.
 The Mansfield Public Library is located at Memorial Park, and the post office is near the intersection of Routes 106 & 140.
-In addition to Memorial Park, the town also has the Magna-Vista Recreation Area.

 On the state level, the town is represented in the State Senate as a portion of the Bristol and Norfolk district (represented by Paul Feeney), including Dover, Foxborough, Mansfield, Medfield, Norton, Rehoboth, Seekonk and Walpole, as well as parts of Attleboro and Sharon.
 The town is a part of three separate state representative districts, the First and Fourteenth Bristol and Eighth Norfolk districts.
 The First Bristol district is represented by Republican Michael Chaisson.
 The Fourteenth Bristol and Eighth Norfolk districts are represented by Democrats Adam Scanlon and Ted Philips, respectively.
 The town is also patrolled by Troop H (Metro Boston region) of the Massachusetts State Police, 3rd District (Foxborough barracks).
 On the national level, the town is part of Massachusetts Congressional District 4, which is represented by Jake Auchincloss.
 The state's senior (Class II) Senator, elected in 2012, is Elizabeth Warren and the state's junior (Class I) Senator, elected in 2013, is Ed Markey.